 Built in 1974 over the remains of a Roman villa, the Romano-Germanic Museum in Cologne houses an extensive collection of Roman artefacts from the Roman settlement of Colonia Claudia Ara Agrippinensium (named after Agrippina the Younger, born in Cologne), the capital of the Imperial Province of Germania Inferior.
 The museum houses the largest collection of… Continue reading The Nerva-Antonines in Cologne

-Marcus Aurelius was born Marcus Annius Verus on April 26, 121 AD of an aristocratic family of Spanish origin (from Ucubi, a small town southeast of Cordoba in Baetica).
-He was the last of the five "good" emperors of Rome and a major Stoic philosopher.
-When Marcus Aurelius was a young child he gained the attention… Continue reading Felix dies natalis, Marce Aureli!
+Marcus Aurelius was born Marcus Annius Verus on 26 April AD 121 of an aristocratic family of Spanish origin (from Ucubi, a small town southeast of Cordoba in Baetica).
+He was the last of the "Five Good Emperors" of Rome and a major Stoic philosopher.
+When Marcus Aurelius was a young child, he gained… Continue reading Felix dies natalis, Marce Aureli!